leejo/Conference_Video/README.md

 All talks were recorded without problem.
 Lee even spent a bit of time to edit out the gaps in the lightning talks.

 Videos are available [here](https://www.youtube.com/playlist?list=PLxNdCz2kBhVnyEXIR7MPkHDHyLqIBzzGs)

+### German Perl/Raku Workshop 2022

+All talks were recorded and streamed (using the CCC video streaming platform) - there were some minor problems with the stream due to the venue internet connection apparently throttling uploads.
+The wireless mics were not used this time, and instead the venue PA system was wired into a mixer board and then into the kit, which proved to be much better quality.
+This workshop had a combination of live talks and also pre-recorded tasks, both were fed into the EPO kits without problem.

+The videos will be linked to when they are uploaded.